NgoJunHaoJason/book-summaries/the_software_craftsman.md

 Defining the direction we want to go in our careers is important.
 It is a long-term goal and many things can change.
 We have to keep evaluating the sub-goals and adapt when necessary.

 When we are not sure where we want to go with our careers, we can create opportunities for ourselves.
-Some examples (non-exhaustive) include:
+Some example include:

 1. Expanding our technical knowledge, like learning a new language
 2. Attending technical community events